-3. Too Many Competing Offers
+3. Too Many Competing Offers for IT Professionals

-Candidates often find themselves choosing between multiple offers, each one as attractive as the next.
+IT candidates with strong technical skills often find themselves choosing between multiple offers, each one as attractive as the next.
 This job seeker’s market has employees feeling comfortable enough to start looking on the other side of the fence and consider job changes, regardless of the somewhat volatile stock market.

 Right now, IT workers are naming their prices and being incredibly choosy about where they go.
 Companies have to get go beyond competitive salaries and get creative about what they offer.
 Company culture, benefits, perks, and future growth opportunities all play a role in attracting tech talent today.

-4. Getting Noticed
+4. Getting Noticed by IT Candidates

 Given that potential IT candidates have so many options to consider, it can be difficult for recruiters to get their attention – especially when it comes to passive candidates.
 Companies are struggling to be seen and heard.

-5. Fussy Hiring Managers
+5. Fussy Technical Hiring Managers

 6. A Multigenerational Workforce

-7. More Tech Professionals Moving to Freelancing
+7. More Tech Professionals Moving to Freelance Projects

 Given the high demand for IT talent, more and more tech professionals are striking out on their own.
 The idea of becoming a freelancer or independent contractor can be very attractive.
-It puts people in a position to command higher rates, create their own flexible schedules, and choose projects based upon the type of work they prefer.
+It puts people in a position to command higher rates, create their own flexible schedules, and choose projects based on the type of work they prefer.
 As the war for talent rages on, more companies are getting comfortable with hiring freelancers and contractors.
 This might be worth considering as a way to address your own talent shortages.